 What is Industry 4.0?

-Your Industry 4.0 machinery combines machines and automation in direct communication.
-They continuously report their status, whether this is relevant in the short term (“What am I currently producing?”) or the long term (“Which parts are showing wear and tear?”).
-This results in a highly streamlined, predictable and therefore more profitable manufacturing process.
+In the Industry 4.0 era, your machines will be capable of seamless communication with automation solutions, and will continuously report their status.
+This applies to both the short term (“What am I producing now?”) and the long term (“Which components are showing signs of wear?”).
+In brief, the result is a highly streamlined, predictable and therefore more profitable manufacturing process.

 Make the move to automation together with Cellro

 If you don’t want to miss the boat, and you’re curious to know how you can automate your machining process, you’ve come to the right place at Cellro.
 With Xcelerate and Elevate, Cellro supplies high-quality loading robots, capable of providing automation solutions for a wide range of CNC brands.
 Feel free to contact one of our experts at any time with no obligation.